-Trametes versicolor, or as it is more commonly called, turkey tail fungus.
+Trametes versicolor, or as it is more commonly called turkey tail fungus.
 It can be found all through the year, but you can see it better during the winter when deciduous trees are bare.
 This very variable fungus grows mainly on dead hardwood, including stumps and standing dead trees as well as fallen branches.
 These beautiful fungi grow in profusion here on Vancouver Island, but it does not matter how many times you see them, they still catch your eye with their beauty.

 Turkey Tail Medicine

 This powdered form can be used for tea or added to food, never take the powered form without processing it by cooking or brewing in hot water.
 To get the full medicinal value out of this mushroom, you need to go a step further and create a tincture.
-More specifically, a duel extract tincture.
+More specifically, a dual extract tincture.

 Duel Extract Tinctures

 Put the mash that was left in a pot of water and bring to a boil, then simmer for at least 3 hours, adding water as needed.
 Remove from heat and cool.
 Then filter this in the same process as the first batch.
-Filter until clear, place in colored bottles and store in a cool dark space.
+Filter until clear, place in colored bottles, and store in a cool dark space.

 Medicinal uses of turkey tail include the treatment of lung and liver infections.
 In China, turkey tail has been used as a preventive and curative agent for liver infections and liver cancer.
 In Japan, it is considered a panacea for a variety of cancers.
-Overall, the mycelium and fruiting body of the mushroom is considered to have immune-simulator and anti carcinogenic activities.
+Overall, the mycelium and fruiting body of the mushroom is considered to have immune-simulator and anti-carcinogenic activities.
 Clinical research with PSK began around 1970 and has focused on its immunotherapeutic efficacy in stomach, colorectal, esophageal, nasopharyngeal, lung, and breast cancers.
 In Japan, it has been approved as a pharmaceutical-grade medicine for cancer treatment and used for more than 30 years with consistent clinical efficacy.